andygello555/sttp/README.md

 ## Test Programs

-All programs are written using Go so the Go executable will need to be installed for these programs to be run/compiled.
 There are instructions on how to run each program in their respective sections.
-These instructions require you to be in the test program's respective directory.<br/>
+These instructions require you to be in the test program's respective directory.

-Note that the execution instructions use the `run` subcommand of the Go executable.
-This will compile and run the `main` package of the current directory.

 ### Four Function Calculator